How endovascular procedures differ from open vascular surgeries.

 Types of endovascular procedures

 The strategies for treating vascular disease vary based on the severity and the type.
-Endovascular procedures are not as invasive as other procedures and much more innovative.
+Endovascular procedures are not as invasive as other procedures and are much more innovative.
 The following procedures are common for vascular interventional radiologists to perform.

 A very narrow catheter that has a balloon on the tip of it is inserted into the femoral artery of the patient, which is located in the groin.
 It is guided to the part of the artery that is blocked with the help of x-rays.
 The balloon is then inflated and deflated a few times with the goal of eliminating the obstruction.

 If an artery gets closed again after a balloon angioplasty a stent may be placed within the artery in order to keep it unobstructed.
 Stents are tiny tubes that help support the opening of an artery.
-They are placed over the balloons, which are inflated in order to cause the stent to expand, then the balloon is deflated and removed, leaving the stint in place.
+They are placed over the balloons, which are inflated in order to cause the stent to expand, then the balloon is deflated and removed, leaving the stent in place.

 Additional Endovascular Procedure Techniques

 Interventional radiologists are well-suited to find solutions to new and complex issues that arise.
-Generally these problems require more invasive procedures and therapy, but interventional radiologists are always finding new ways to overcome these challenges.
+Generally, these problems require more invasive procedures and therapy, but interventional radiologists are always finding new ways to overcome these challenges.

 Long-term patient relationships with interventional radiologists and vascular surgeons

 Both interventional radiologists and vascular surgeons have long-term patient relationships and will continue to see patients for follow-up care after treatment.
-Modern Vascular patients are asked to visit their IR physician for follow up care 2-4 times per year post procedure.
+Modern Vascular patients are asked to visit their IR physician for follow-up care 2-4 times per year post-procedure.